Sunshine, Sisterhood & Sharpshooting: WOT at Durham County Wildlife Club

 Images by Cara Baylus

-The Durham County Wildlife Club (DCWC) occupies more than 90 scenic areas in Morrisville, North Carolina.
+The Durham County Wildlife Club (DCWC) occupies more than 90 scenic acres in Morrisville, North Carolina.
 Volunteers are hard at work—stacking arrows, checking firearms, brewing coffee.
 Today the entire club has paused its normal operations for something truly special: a Women On Target Instructional Shooting Clinic.
 Soon, 60 women from across the state will arrive for a full day of hands-on experience with rifle, pistol, shotgun and archery.

 Demand for this clinic is sky-high.
 Thousands of women participate in Women On Target clinics nationwide, but spots at DCWC clinic are coveted.
 Co-organizers Edie Fleeman and Lisa Williams have refined a registration process to keep things fair: paper registrations only, postmarked after a specified date, no walk-ins, no spectators, no special favors for friends and family.
 Planning takes months.
 Execution requires a small army of volunteers.